 Inheriting a property from a family member who passed especially if it is your parent can be emotionally draining.
 When it's time to sort through their personal belongings and decide which to keep and discard, you'll find yourself riddled with grief.

 This task can even be more challenging because of the guilt that you haven't held on to their possessions and property.

 Inheriting a property from a family member can turn into a nightmare if it is "underwater."
 In real estate, this means that the worth of the property is less than the mortgage or loan taken for it.

-It is also possible that the property has a lien; hence, legal issues when selling it right away.
+It is also possible that the property is under lien; hence, legal issues when selling it right away.

 Too Many Repairs

 As mentioned earlier, a professional house inspector would check the house to determine what needs to be repaired.
-If the previous owner failed to maintain the house for whatever reason, you would have to shoulder the cost of repairs when selling to a retail buyer and this can easily amount to thousands of dollars.
+If the previous owner failed to maintain the house for whatever reason, you would have to shoulder the cost of repairs and this can easily amount to thousands of dollars.

 If you want to avoid paying severe repair costs right away, request a cash offer from a reputable We Buy Houses company.
 Cash buyers purchase homes as-is, meaning the seller doesn't need to touch a paintbrush.

 Selling an inherited house can be overwhelming, with all the processes you must go through before the actual Oregon sale.